theolujay/grateful_for/README.md

     The `-d` flag runs the containers in detached mode.
 The application will be available at `http://127.0.0.1:8000/`.

 4.  **Run database migrations:**
-    The `entrypoint.sh` script does not automatically run migrations.
-Once the container is running, open a new terminal and run them manually:
+    If your `entrypoint.sh` script does not automatically run migrations, you may need to run them manually.
+Once the container is running, open a new terminal and run:
     ```bash
     docker-compose exec web python manage.py migrate
     ```